-The Company had £3.3m of cash available on its balance sheet at 31 March 2023.The Company has net current assets of £17.6m and positive shareholder's funds of £24.9m as of 31 March 2023.
+The Company had £3.3m of cash available on its balance sheet at 31 March 2023.
+The Company has net current assets of £2.6m and positive shareholder's funds of £9.9m as of 31 March 2023.
+Libilities include £15mn share application money received from Coforge U.K limited against which ordinary shares have been allotted in April'23.

 Based on the negotiations with the main customers and review of the ongoing IT projects and our budgets, the Company has prepared a trading forecast based on the worst-case scenario considering reduction in the new license sale.
 The company has planned for an increase in the R&D activities to support the longer term growth aspirations and we have left these unchanged to ensure the on-going competitiveness and success of the business.
 Given the uncertainty associated with new products the forecast shows a revenue decrease of 10% to previous year.
-Under this scenario the Company is still expected to generate positive operating cash flows for the following 12 months for the going concern period up to 30th June 2024.
+Under this scenario the Company is still expected to generate positive operating cash flows for the following 12 months for the going concern period up to 31st Dec 2024.